-Therapy Service Fees - Therapy fees are recorded as revenue in the period that the related services are rendered.
+Therapy Service Fees - Therapy fees are recorded as revenue in the period the related services are rendered.

-Contract Balances - Net accounts receivable were \$59,230 and \$53,717 as of June 30, 2021 and 2020, respectively.
-Deferred revenue was \$5,702 and \$10,299 as of June 30, 2021 and 2020, respectively.
+Contract Balances - Net accounts receivable for program and therapy service fees were \$48,872 and \$59,230 as of June 30, 2022 and 2021, respectively.
+Deferred revenue for program and therapy service fees was \$7,500 and \$5,702 as of June 30, 2022 and 2021, respectively.

-Accounts receivable consist of amounts due from program services and therapy services rendered, and are presented net of an allowance for doubtful accounts.
+Accounts receivable consist of amounts due from program services and therapy services rendered and are presented net of an allowance for doubtful accounts.
 Management evaluates the collectability of accounts receivable based primarily on the length of time the receivables are past due, historical experience, and an individual customer's ability to meet their financial obligations.
-When it has been determined, it is probable that an account is uncollectible, the Organization recognizes an allowance for doubtful accounts.
+When it has been determined it is probable an account is uncollectible, the Organization recognizes an allowance for doubtful accounts.
 However, actual accounts receivable write-offs might differ from management's estimate.
-The allowance for doubtful accounts included in accounts receivable, net totaled \$(1,089) and \$2,473, respectively, at June 30, 2021 and 2020.
+The allowance for doubtful accounts included in accounts receivable, net totaled \$3,359 and \$-0-, respectively, at June 30, 2022 and 2021.